Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Finite size scaling study

 The renormalization group predicts that the ratio $b_i(D)/b_j(D)$ does not depend on $D$.
 In our fits, we used different parameterizations of $b_i(D)$.
 For example, the linear approximation

 where $a_i$ and $D^*$ are free parameters.
 As check we added a quadratic term

 The coefficients of subleading corrections are assumed either to be constant or linearly dependent on $D$.
 In a preliminary stage of the analysis we performed a number of fits using different Ans\"atze of the type discussed above, including different subsets of values of $D$.
 Note that by varying the range of $D$, we probe the validity of approximations such as eqs.~(\ref{linearb},\ref{quadraticb}).
-Motivating our final results, we focus on three different Ans\"atze that we specify below:
+Motivating our final results, we focus on three different Ans\"atze that we specify below.
+Note that these three fits essentially cover the range of results that we considered as reasonable in the preliminary stage of the analysis.

 Fit 1: We include four values of $D$: $D=-0.35$, $-0.38$, $-0.4$, and $-0.42$.
 We parameterize the amplitude of leading corrections to scaling by using eq.~(\ref{quadraticb}).
-The coefficients of corrections related to the analytic background of the magnetic susceptibility is approximated by a linear function of $D$.
+The coefficients of corrections related to the analytic background of the magnetic susceptibility are approximated by a linear function of $D$.
 All other coefficients of subleading corrections are assumed to be constant.

 Let us summarize the free parameters of the fit: $K_c$ for each value of $D$, $R^*_i$ for each dimensionless quantity, $D^*$, $a_i$, eq.~(\ref{quadraticb}), for each dimensionless quantity, $c$, eq.~(\ref{quadraticb}), two coefficients for each of $U_4$, $U_6$, and $\xi_{2nd}/L$ for the correction related to the analytic background of the magnetic susceptibility, one coefficients for the second subleading correction of $\xi_{2nd}/L$, and one coefficient for probing a possible correction $\propto L^{-2.022665}$ in $Z_a/Z_p$.